hcode/blog.heartcode.sg/content/posts/2013/Dec/21-Emily-Wang-Joins-HeartCode.md

 Emily, welcome to the team!

 ---
 **Sam Yong** envisions how computing and infocomm technology can empower the society and bring people to greater heights.
-He is co-founded [HeartCode](http://heartcode.sg/) and writes code at [Github](https://github.com/mauris).
+He is co-founded [HeartCode](http://heartcode.sg/) and writes code for open-source on [Github](https://github.com/mauris).